Three Problems With Squarespace's Schema Markup

-For a complete survey of problems with how Squarespace does SEO, check out our Squarespace SEO roundup, What's True About The Myth About Squarespace SEO.
+For a complete survey of problems with how Squarespace does SEO, check out our Squarespace SEO review, What's True About The Myth About Squarespace SEO.
 To fix schema issues, see How To Fix Issues With Squarespace Schema Markup.
 As always, you can also turn to us for help with Squarespace SEO.

 Schema markup is code for structured data that helps search engines understand what your website and your enterprise are about.
 It's a way of addressing search engines directly in order to help them better understand the content on your website and return richer search results.
 Squarespace adds Schema, which is really an agreed-upon framework for structured data, to all Squarespace websites.

 Google has been clear that adding Schema to your website is a good thing.
-I can personally attest to its power, as I've seen evidence that it helps you get a Google knowledge panel, get review star rich snippets, and even improve your search rankings.
+There is evidence that it can help you get a Google knowledge panel, get review star rich snippets, and even improve your search rankings.

-1. The Local Business Schema Problem In Squarespace
+1. The Permanent Local Business Schema Problem In Squarespace

 The first occurs, or rather may occur, right when you first start using your Squarespace site.
 If you naively enter any information in the Business Information panel, you will get Local Business Schema markup in perpetuity, even if you later delete the information and leave all the entries blank.
 This has been confirmed to me by Squarespace customer service.